Our work covers most areas of software engineering, with Eiffel and Design by Contract as the unifying thread. Main topics:

-Since Fall 2013, will be offered again in 2014: multidisciplinary Robotics Programming Laboratory, open to CS, EE & ME students.
+Multidisciplinary Robotics Programming Laboratory, open to CS, EE & ME students.

 Other graduate & undergraduate courses: Software Verification; Concepts of Concurrent Computation; programming language courses (Eiffel in Depth, Java & C# in Depth); Software Architecture; Open-Source EiffelStudio Laboratory; independent-research courses.
 See course page.

 Education: École Polytechnique, Paris; Stanford (MS in CS); ENST Paris; DEA Univ.
-P & M Curie (Paris VI); MA in Russian from Sorbonne (Paris IV); Dr. of Sc. from Univ. of Nancy.
+P & M Curie (Paris VI); MA in Russian from Sorbonne (Paris IV); Dr. Sc. from Univ. of Nancy.